Goldman hires Deutsche analyst to co-head software team

 Ernst had worked at Deutsche Bank for 9 years, his LinkedIn profile showed.

-Ernst joins Goldman Sachs after the technology group has lost a number of key bankers in recent months, including former Internet and new media chief Scott Stanford and software chief Ned Segal.
+Ernst joins Goldman Sachs after some members of the bank’s technology group left investment banking earlier this year to pursue industry careers, including former Internet and new media chief Scott Stanford and software chief Ned Segal.
+Stanford went on to help form a venture capital firm called Sherpa, while Segal joined RPX Corp as chief financial officer.